Tom Brady: 2003 and 2004 seasons: Back-to-back Super Bowl wins

 After opening the 2003 season at 2–2, Brady led the Patriots to twelve consecutive victories to finish the regular season at 14–2 to win the AFC East.
-In Week 14, a 12–0 victory over the Miami Dolphins, he recorded a 36-yard punt.
+In Week 14, a 12–0 victory over the Dolphins, he recorded a 36-yard punt.
+He won AFC Offensive Player of the Week twice, in Weeks 9 and 17.
 Brady finished with 3,620 passing yards and 23 touchdowns, and was third in NFL MVP voting to co-winners Peyton Manning and Steve McNair.

 After earning a first-round bye, the Patriots defeated the Tennessee Titans in the Divisional Round, 17–14.
-In the AFC Championship Game, they defeated the Indianapolis Colts, 24–14.
+In the AFC Championship Game, they defeated the Colts, 24–14.
 In Super Bowl XXXVIII, Brady led the Patriots to a 32–29 victory over the NFC champion Carolina Panthers and was named Super Bowl MVP for the second time.
-During the game, Brady threw for 354 yards with three touchdowns and set the record for most completions by a quarterback in a Super Bowl with 32.
-With 1:08 left in the fourth quarter and the score tied 29–29, Brady led a drive with five completions to put the Patriots in position for the game-winning 41-yard field goal by Adam Vinatieri.
+Brady threw for 354 yards with three touchdowns and set the record for most completions by a quarterback in a Super Bowl with 32.
+With 1:08 left in the fourth quarter and the score tied 29–29, Brady led a drive with five completions to put the Patriots in position for the game-winning 41-yard field goal by Vinatieri.

-During the 2004 season, Brady helped the Patriots set an NFL record with 21 straight wins dating from the previous year, an accomplishment honored in the Pro Football Hall of Fame (though for official records, the NFL considers it an 18-game regular season winning streak; it does not count playoff games).
-New England finished with a 14–2 record, equaling their 2003 record and the best regular-season record ever for a defending champion.
+During the 2004 season, Brady helped the Patriots set an NFL record with 21 straight wins dating from the previous year, an accomplishment honored in the Pro Football Hall of Fame (for official records, the NFL considers it an 18-game regular season winning streak; it does not count playoff games).
+New England finished with a 14–2 record, equaling their 2003 record and the best regular-season record ever for a defending champion at the time (though this would later be surpassed by the 2011 Green Bay Packers, who defended their 2010 championship season with a 15-1 record).
 The Patriots also won the AFC East title for the third time in four years.
 Brady threw for 3,692 yards and 28 touchdowns, with a 92.6 passer rating, and was voted to his second Pro Bowl.

-In the playoffs, Brady led the Patriots to wins over the Indianapolis Colts in the Divisional Round by a score of 20–3 and the Pittsburgh Steelers in the AFC Championship by a score of 41–27.
-Brady played his best game of the year in Pittsburgh despite requiring intravenous treatment the previous night when he ran a temperature of 103 °F. Against the NFL's best defense, he recorded a quarterback passer rating of 130.5, his highest of the season.
-In Super Bowl XXXIX, the Patriots narrowly defeated the Philadelphia Eagles, 24–21, capturing their third championship in four years.
+In the playoffs, Brady led the Patriots to wins over the Colts in the Divisional Round by a score of 20–3 and the Steelers in the AFC Championship by a score of 41–27.
+Brady played his best game of the year in Pittsburgh despite requiring intravenous therapy the previous night when he ran a temperature of 103 °F. Against the NFL's best defense, he recorded a quarterback passer rating of 130.5, his highest of the season.
+In Super Bowl XXXIX, the Patriots defeated the Philadelphia Eagles, 24–21, capturing their third championship in four years.
 They became the first franchise since the Dallas Cowboys to do so.
-As of 2021, the 2004 New England Patriots remain the last NFL team to win a second straight Super Bowl.
+Up until the 2023 season, the 2004 New England Patriots were the last NFL team to win a second straight Super Bowl.
 Brady threw for 236 yards and two touchdowns in the win.